-I’m a 5th-year computer science PhD student at University of Washington PLSE group, working with Ras Bodik and Alvin Cheung.
+I’m a 5th-year computer science PhD candidate at University of Washington PLSE group, working with Ras Bodik and Alvin Cheung.
 I'm working towards automated end-user programming.

 A while ago, I studied in Peking University.
 I was lucky to work with Zhenjiang Hu and Yingfei Xiong on program transformation.

 I'm excited about the following projects: